Passenger information system: Japan

 In Japan, passenger information systems in commuter trains are typically installed above each passenger door.
 However, in one-person operated trains and buses, these displays are often located above the driver's seat at the front of the vehicle so that passengers can check fares when paying.
 In limited express trains and Shinkansen, the displays are usually installed above the partition doors leading to the deck areas of each car.

 Information is generally provided in both Japanese and English.
 However, on lines and vehicles frequently used by foreign visitors, such as airport rail link, displays often support additional languages such as Chinese and Korean.
 In regions with large Brazilian populations, such as the Tōkai and northern Kantō regions, Portuguese-language displays are also provided (e.g., on Meitetsu Buses).

 Overview

 The adoption of passenger information systems in Japanese railway cars began to spread in the late 1980s.
 By utilizing the monitor’s train position detection functions calculated based on wheel rotation counts, etc., the timing of text display and automatic announcements can be synchronized.

-In recent years, performance improvements in monitor systems and integration with communication devices such as Visual Information System have led to expanded functions and display content.
+In recent years, performance improvements in monitor systems and integration with communication devices such as VIS have led to expanded functions and display content.

 Systems that receive data from the ground via digital transmission using train radio or mobile phone networks such as FOMA or Mobile WiMAX are becoming widespread.
 These systems display information such as news, advertisements, and train operation updates.
 Examples include: